psholtz/iOS/Utilities/README.md

 GeoCode.py
 ----------

-Technically speaking, this isn't iOS Objective-C code, but I do use this code somewhat frequently in my iOS work.
+Strictly speaking, this isn't iOS Objective-C code, although I do use this code somewhat frequently when developing on iOS.

 It's a quick python script that geocodes addresses: